Player Characters

 - Encumbrance also affects travel speed, explained in the next section.

 - Minimum travel speed is 5 kilometers on foot and 15 kilometers on horseback or with a carriage.
-Below this, travel using that route is considered impassable.
+Below this, travel using that route is considered impassable using the respective method.

 Inventory Management